raydot/nailing-the-coding-interview/chapters/02-big-o.md

 For an example, imagine you and three friends go for dinner at a restaurant.
 The waitperson has only one "operation," and that’s telling the kitchen staff what you want for dinner.
 Each of your orders can individually be considered an "input" to this operation.

-Imaging the waitperson isn’t terribly efficient.
-He asks the friend across to from you what they want for dinner, and then goes into the kitchen to tell the kitchen staff your friends order.
-He then comes back out and askes the person on your right what they would like for dinner, and runs back into the kitchen again to place the order.
+Imagine the waitperson isn’t terribly efficient.
+He asks the friend across from you what they want for dinner, and then goes into the kitchen to tell the kitchen staff your friend's order.
+He then comes back out and asks the person on your right what they would like for dinner, and runs back into the kitchen again to place the order.
 The waitperson continues around the table person by person, each time going into the kitchen to tell the kitchen staff what each person wants as soon as it’s ordered.

 What does the curve look like?
 For each person at the table the waitperson has to go into the kitchen one time.
 Since there are four people at your table, the waitperson has to go into the kitchen four times.
 So this curve is a straight line, with the number of operations equal to the number of people at the table.

-We’re going get to the terminology later, but this operation is in "O(n)" time, where "n" is the number of people at the table.
+We’re going to get to the terminology later, but this operation is in "O(n)" time, where "n" is the number of people at the table.
 The shape of the curve is a straight line at a 45º angle.
 Kind of steep!

 <figure>
 <img src="../images/ch_02/oh_of_en.png" alt="O(n)" />